sahithyandev/s2/src/content/docs/program-construction/01-introduction.md

 :::note

-Programming is only one step among the many in Program Construction process.
+Programming is only one step among the many in program construction process.

 :::